-Distribution in China: Distributor Engagement and E-Commerce is hosted by ExportNZ and the Asia New Zealand Foundation.
+Distribution in China: Distributor Engagement and E-Commerce is hosted ExportNZ and the Asia New Zealand Foundation.

-Keynote speakers are Dr Ben Fath of the University of Auckland Business School and independent consultant Paul O'Brien, a former adviser to Douglas Pharmaceuticals and CEO of EasiYo.
+Address how to build fruitful relationships are keynote speakers Dr Ben Fath of the University of Auckland Business School and independent consultant Paul O'Brien, a former adviser to Douglas Pharmaceuticals and CEO of EasiYo.

 With 20 years experience selling to China, his companies have received three export awards and he was a judge of the Auckland ExportNZ Awards for the past five years.